Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Innovative TechSmart cap solutions for bottles

 Over the past two years, they have greatly grown their IoT platform.
 Today, it’s the only company with commercially available IoT smart cap platforms for the pharma, beauty, cleaning, and other industries.
-Leading companies like Danone and Bayer use its products.
+Leading companies such as Danone and Bayer utilize their products.

 impacX raised $1M in Seed funding on July 1, 2018.